Why Anti Cheats Walk Your Call Stack

 }

-Anti cheats use this full unwind machinery, not RtlCaptureStackBackTrace (a convenience wrapper).
-The full path yields return addresses, frame sizes, and module attribution for every frame on the stack.
+Anti cheats use this full unwind path rather than the convenience wrapper RtlCaptureStackBackTrace.
+The complete traversal yields return addresses, frame sizes, and per-frame module attribution, all of which feed into the validation checks that follow.

 Module backing validation

-A return address landing in MEM_PRIVATE memory means the code is not loaded through normal channels.
-This catches injected code, shellcode, and manually mapped modules immediately.
-It is also the entire reason module stomping exists as a technique: overwriting the .text section of a legitimately loaded Dynamic Link Library (DLL) so return addresses resolve to a real module.
+A return address resolving to MEM_PRIVATE memory signals code that did not arrive through normal loading.
+Injected payloads, shellcode, and manually mapped modules all fail this check immediately.
+This single fact is the entire reason module stomping exists as an evasion technique: overwriting the .text section of a legitimately loaded Dynamic Link Library (DLL) forces return addresses to resolve against a real, file-backed module.

-A legitimate user mode call stack unwinds all the way back to RtlUserThreadStart (or BaseThreadInitThunk).
-If the unwinder hits something it cannot parse and the stack ends early, that signals corrupted frame data, a stack pivot, or synthetic frames that do not chain correctly.
+A well-formed user mode call stack unwinds completely back to RtlUserThreadStart or BaseThreadInitThunk.
+When the unwinder encounters data it cannot parse and terminates early, the truncation signals one of several problems: corrupted frame data, a stack pivot to attacker-controlled memory, or synthetic frames that fail to chain correctly.

-This check is effective against spoofing implementations that only fix the immediate return address but leave the rest of the stack broken.
+This check specifically punishes spoofing implementations that fix only the immediate return address while leaving the remainder of the stack malformed.
+A single broken link anywhere in the chain is enough.

-A common return address spoofing technique uses Jump-Oriented Programming (JOP) gadgets, instructions like jmp qword ptr [rbx], as fake return addresses.
-After the target function returns, control flows through the gadget back to the caller’s fixup code via a register.
+Return address spoofing commonly relies on Jump-Oriented Programming (JOP) gadgets as fake return sites.
+A popular technique places the address of a jmp qword ptr [rbx] instruction as the return address, so that when the monitored function returns, control flows through the gadget back to the caller’s fixup code via a register.

 const auto spoof = *(_WORD *)caller_function == 0x23FF; // jmp qword ptr [rbx]

-More sophisticated detection scans the instruction before each return address looking for a call.
-Legitimate return addresses always follow a call that places them on the stack.
-If the byte sequence before a return address is not some form of call, the frame is almost certainly synthesized.
-This catches most basic return address spoofing regardless of which gadget the attacker picks.
+Switching to a different gadget — a different register, or a different instruction entirely — sidesteps this particular signature.
+But a more robust detection approach scans the bytes immediately before each return address, looking for a call instruction.
+Legitimate return addresses always sit right after a call that placed them on the stack.
+If no call precedes a return site, the frame is almost certainly fabricated.
+This structural check catches most basic spoofing regardless of which gadget an attacker selects.

 Impossible call sequences